International

 to jump up and shout, “What about inflation?
 You are

-be no inflation if the interest-free money/credit is used
+can be no inflation if the interest-free money/credit is

-it is made repayable and cancellable and if it is
+and if it is made repayable and cancellable and

-used to create productive assets.
-Put shortly, if the money/credit
+if it is used to create productive assets.
+Put shortly,

-Indeed, since productive assets are, by definition, productive
+assets are, by definition, productive and the money/credit

-and the money/credit has been repaid (and can then be cancelled),
+has been repaid (and can then be cancelled), nothing

-nothing is left except the productive asset.
-Thus
+is left except the productive asset.
+Thus something

-something extra has been gained and the money/credit which
+extra has been gained and the money/credit which created

-created it has been withdrawn.
-Such a situation can only be
+it has been withdrawn.
+Such a situation can only be counter-inflationary.

 7.4 Interest-free loans for public